Did you know that more Americans are aware what a podcast is than who the Vice President is?

 She shares her conversations with interesting people who also have a wealth of knowledge about interesting things.

-Her weekly episodes would have different guests from different interesting fields of science.
+Her weekly episodes would have various guests from different fields of science.
 Every episode is worth listening as it gives the audience a new glimpse on anything worth knowing.

 Her guests may range from an environmental journalist, medical entomologist, a famous television host or a best-selling author.

-If you haven’t listened to Cara from Talk Nerdy, try listening to one of her podcasts.
+If you haven’t listened to Cara from Talk Nerdy, try listening to at least one episode.

-For a good start, listen to her podcast with Scientific American’s editor named Michael Lemonick.
+For a good start, listen to the one with Scientific American’s editor named Michael Lemonick.

-Their conversation revolved around Michael’s book titled “The Perpetual Now: A story of amnesia, memory, and love.”
+Their conversation revolves around Michael’s book titled “The Perpetual Now: A story of amnesia, memory, and love.”
 It’s a story of a woman who suffered from encephalitis.

 The list of top science podcasts wouldn’t be complete without Invisibilia.